 From February 1st 2018, the national standards covering self-contained vehicles have been tightened.
-All motor caravans and caravans must be self-contained.
+All motor caravans and caravans must be self-contained when staying overnight at locations where self-containment is required, this includes some DOC campsites (note some locations do not require campers to be self-contained, as a responsible camper you must check all signs at the location you are staying at).
 This means you need to be able to live in your vehicle for 3 days without requiring more water or dumping waste.
-The vehicle must have fresh water storage, wastewater storage, a rubbish bin with a lid, and a toilet that can be used inside, even when the bed is in place.
+The vehicle must have freshwater storage, wastewater storage, a rubbish bin with a lid, and a toilet that can be used inside, even when the bed is in place.
 If you do not have a vehicle with a self-contained toilet, you will need to park near toilet facilities.
 Your vehicle hire company should have information to pass on about the type of vehicle you need.
 For information on these definitions click here.

 The confusing part for travellers is that different regions and Department of Conservation areas have different rules.
 To make sure you're aware of these differing rules, be sure to check in with:

 DoC Visitor Centres